 You close the grill lid to hold in the heat.
 Some things you might grill this way are pork shoulders, whole chickens, brisket and ribs.
 These items might require a long, slow cook at a low to medium heat.

 With indirect grilling, wood chips add extra flavor.

 If you have questions, please feel free to reach out to our grill master, David Townley, as he is well-versed on cooking on both the EGG and Green Mountain Grills.

-From the Big Green EGG to Green Mountain Grills, you’re sure to find a grill to suit your outdoor cooking needs.
+With the Big Green EGG and seven sizes to choose from, you’re sure to find a grill to suit your outdoor cooking needs.
 Stop by today to see our wide selection of grills or contact us below.